wafflecomposite/15.ai-Python-API/README.md

 You can use `fifteen_api.py` as executable in terminal.
 Launch it with

     python3 fifteen_api.py
- You will get a list of characters and their available emotions, and you can use them right there to get your text-to-speech dreams come true as .wav files.
+ ~~You will get a list of characters and their available emotions, and you can~~ Visit https://fifteen.ai/app, find the character's name and the suitable emotion, and use them right there to get your text-to-speech dreams come true as .wav files. (**WARNING**: Character's name and emotions are case sensitive!
+You'll get a server error if you type them in incorrectly.)
 ### As imported module in python code:
 Suppose you put `fifteen_api.py` next to the file in which you want to use it:
 #### Import class: